-The aim of this work is to evaluate the impact of exposure to identified gifted peers on student achievement.
+The aim of this paper is to evaluate the impact of exposure to identified gifted peers on student achievement.
 Empirically, we estimate the following linear model:

-(1) $$Y{icst} = \alpha + \beta \ Exposure{cst} + \gamma \ X{icst} + \delta \ \bar{X}{(-i)cst} + \varepsilon{icst}$$ where Y{icst} is the outcome of interest, such as the math test score of student i in class-room c, school s, and year t.
-X{icst} is a vector of individual characteristics that include age at test, an indicator for gender, and an indicator for native German speaker. $\bar{X}{(-i)cst}$ is a vector of average characteristics of i's class (class size, proportion of female students, proportion of native German speakers, and mean age).
-The variable of interest is $Exposure{cst}$, a measure of exposure to identified gifted students in a given class.
-We parametrize such measure for each student as an indicator of being exposed to at least one gifted classmate in Grade 8, but the results are consistent to alternative specifications (for example, the proportion of gifted students per class).
-The peer spillover parameter is β , which represents the impact of being exposed to a gifted student on i's outcome.
-The error term ε{icst} is assumed to consist of two components: a school-by-year fixed effect and an idiosyncratic error term (that is, $\varepsilon{icst} = \mu{st} + e{icst}$).
+$$Y{icst} = \alpha + \beta \ Exposure{cst} + \gamma \ X{icst} + \delta \ \bar{X}{(-i)cst} + \varepsilon{icst} \tag{1}$$ where $Y{icst}$ is the outcome of interest, such as the math test score of student i in classroom c, school s, and year t. $X{icst}$ is a vector of individual characteristics that include age at test, an indicator for gender, and an indicator for native German speaker. $\bar{X}{(-i)cst}$ is a vector of average characteristics of i's class (class size, proportion of female students, proportion of native German speakers, and mean age).
+The variable of interest is $Exposure{cst}$ , a measure of exposure to identified gifted students in a given class.
+We parametrize such measure for each student as an indicator being exposed to at least one gifted classmate in grade eight, but the results are consistent to alternative specifications (e.g., the proportion of gifted students per class).
+The peer spillover parameter is $\beta$ , which represents the impact of being exposed to a gifted student on i's outcome.
+The error term $\varepsilon{icst}$ is assumed to consist of two components: a school-by-year fixed effect and an idiosyncratic error term (i.e., $\varepsilon{icst} = \mu{st} + e{icst}$ ).
 Finally, standard errors are clustered at the classroom level throughout the paper.

-The estimation of the interest parameter β suffers from three main identification problems.
-First, the well-known Manski (1993) reflection problem states that all behaviors in a peer group are affected by the behaviors of the other members of the group.
-Namely, a student simultaneously influences the outcome of the group, and the group influences the outcome of the student.
+The estimation of the interest parameter $\beta$ suffers from three main identification problems.
+First, Manski (1993)'s well-known reflection problem states that all behaviors in a peer group are affected by the behaviors of the other members of the group.
+Namely, a student simultaneously influences the outcome of the group and the group influences the outcome of the student.
 We tackle this problem in two ways.
-First, all variables in Equation 1 are determined before secondary school, including the status of gifted student.
+First, all variables in Equation (1) are determined before secondary school, including the status of gifted student.
 This strategy ensures that neither the gifted status nor other individual characteristics are influenced by contemporary class composition.
 Second, we exclude gifted students from all regressions in order to separate the subjects of our investigation (regular students) and the peers who potentially provide the mechanism for causal effects on these subjects (gifted students).
 As discussed by Angrist (2014), this distinction eliminates mechanical links between own and peer characteristics, making it easier to isolate variation in peer characteristics that is independent of subjects' own characteristics.

-The second main identification problem stems from common unobserved shocks at the group level.
 These shocks at the class and school levels could tamper with the identification of peer effects of gifted students on their classmates.
 For instance, the outbreak of an epidemic or the introduction of new pedagogical methodologies for a lesson could impact the overall academic performance of a classroom or a school, which would confound the peer effects estimation if correlated with the proportion of gifted peers.
 To resolve this issue, we introduce a series of fixed effects that control for unobserved heterogeneity at multiple levels (namely the school-by-year level).